Soare-Robert-Daniel/test/README.md

 - Implement a secure and straightforward login page.
 - After login, the user will have access to a profile page where they can see:
   - Total number of transactions associated with their account.
-  - Total amount of BitScam currency they currently own.
+  - Total amount of BitSlow currency they currently own.
-  - Total amount of BitScam monetary value they currently own.
+  - Total amount of BitSlow monetary value they currently own.

 #### Transaction Dashboard Enhancements